 Intelligent Routing Using Memorable, Recognizable Domain Names

 Routing traffic to your connected private networks and accessing resources using IP addresses can get complicated.
-Instead of providing IP address subnets as routes to your private networks, Application Domain-based Routing, an OpenVPN Cloud feature, lets you easily route traffic to applications distributed among your various connected private networks using the application’s domain name as a route to the network where that application resides.
+Instead of providing IP address subnets as routes to your private networks, Application Domain-based Routing, a Cloud Connexa feature, lets you easily route traffic to applications distributed among your various connected private networks using the application’s domain name as a route to the network where that application resides.

 IP address overlap occurs when one or more devices or subnets connected to the same network are assigned the same IP address or range.

 Cloud Connexa allows administrators to configure private network access to applications using only domain names.
 Routing is configured using Fully Qualified Domain Names (FQDNs) instead of IP addresses.
 The FQDNs are unique and used for routing to the correct network, making the overlapping use of IP addresses inconsequential.
 To learn how read User Guide - Remote access to private networks with overlapping IP address space.

 Application Domain routes are configured through the Networks setting in the administration portal.
 To configure, go to Networks and create or edit an existing Network by clicking the name of an existing Network or edit icon (pencil).
 Select Domain and enter a Fully Qualified Domain Name (FQDN).
 Note: All subdomains will be included.
 Enter an optional Description to easily distinguish between applications.
 If private domain names are used, you must add them to your DNS server or add DNS Records directly in OpenVPN Cloud.

 ZTNA or Zero Trust Network Access is a network security model that operates on 3 core principles: